DanielTM999/origins/README.md

 - **Middleware**: Classes that intercept requests before they reach controllers, enabling logic implementation like authentication or logging.

 - **Controller Advice**: Enables centralized and customized error handling for exceptions during request execution.

+- **Aspect-Oriented Programming (AOP)**: Uses aspects to implement cross-cutting concerns such as logging and security.

 - **Log**: An integrated system for logging events and errors, used for monitoring and debugging.